JeffKersting/chatterBox/README.md

 # ChatterBox
 ChatterBox is an app that keeps you and your friends in touch.
 Login with your name and enter the room where you can send messages that are instantly updated on your screen every time a message is sent.

-visit the deployed site [here](https://chatter-box-qw8xpgmzm-jeffkersting.vercel.app/)
+Visit the deployed site [here](https://chatter-box-qw8xpgmzm-jeffkersting.vercel.app/)

 ## SETUP

-### Be sure to clone down the backend repo and get that going first
+### Be sure to clone down the backend repo and run nodemon index to begin the local server

 [Back-End Repo](https://github.com/JeffKersting/chatterBox-api)